 Meet the Tastemakers of Toronto’s Local Sustainable Food Movement

-Meet five local chefs who are advocates for local, organic ingredients.
-These men and women make the sustainability movement that much more delicious!
+Meet four top chefs who are advocates for local ingredients and who make the sustainability movement that much more delicious.
 ShareThis

 Chef Lynn Crawford of Ruby Watchco

 This world-famous chef is known for her appearances on The Food Network’s Restaurant Makeover and the two-time Gemini nominated Pitchin’ In.
 She’s the founder of Ruby Watchco, a family-style restaurant in Toronto’s Riverdale neighborhood that serves up market-inspired comfort food.
 The menu embodies Chef Lynn’s philosophy that food should be “locally grown, harvested and raised, and cooked to perfection with heart.”

 Each night, a four course prix-fixe menu – a salad, main, cheese and dessert – showcase the seasonal ingredients the team has sourced from local farmers.